Local Rules

 Rule 6: Prohibitions on Employees

-A. Employees of the Court may provide persons with general information about court procedures and may furnish necessary or requested forms where appropriate.
-Employees of the Court are not permitted to give legal advice
+A. Employees of the Court may provide general information about court procedures and may furnish necessary or requested forms where appropriate.
+Employees of the Court are not permitted to give legal advice.

-B. Employees of the Court shall not refer or direct any person to an attorney or to a bail bondsman.
+B. Employees of the Court shall not refer or direct any person to an attorney or to a bail bond agent.

 C. Employees of the Court shall not accept or permit to be accepted on their behalf a gift, bequest, or loan from any person likely to be engaged in a proceeding that ordinarily would come before the Court, from a person likely to do business with the Court or from any other person under circumstances that might reasonably be regarded as influencing or appearing to influence the performance of the employee’s official duties.